Private Tunnel Review (2020)

 Testing Private Tunnel VPN

-As usual, I test Mullvad on a Windows 7 PC, and an Android phone running Android 6.0.1.
+As usual, I test Private Tunnel on a Windows 7 PC, and an Android phone running Android 6.0.1.
 I am testing on an ADSL internet provided by the local telecom company, and cellular internet provided by our local mobile operator.

 Private Tunnel offers HTTP proxy, OBFS proxy, and alternative OBFS proxy.
 I started my test with Windows.
 The software has still the same design that it had a couple years ago (alternative OBFS proxy is named as OBFS-hybrid proxy).
 At the beginning of the test, Private Tunnel had problems with connection, regardless the protocol I chose.
 The VPN either stuck in “connecting” or showed the message “no proxy servers available at the moment”.
 At last, the VPN connected by OBFS proxy.